Text

 how do I get arabic placeholder text to display right to left in the browser

-Add dir="rtl" to the container element or set direction: rtl in CSS — the generator produces correct Arabic-style characters, but RTL rendering is controlled by your layout layer.
-In Figma or Sketch, set text direction manually in the text panel after pasting.
+Add dir="rtl" to the container element or set direction: rtl in CSS — the generator produces genuine Arabic words, but rendering direction is controlled by your layout layer.
+In Figma or Sketch, set the text direction manually in the text panel after pasting.

 is the generated text real language or just random characters